VoltCruelerz/OwlMarble-Magic/classes/rogue/Rogue.md

 ### Sneak Attack [Updated]

 Beginning at 1st level, you know how to strike subtly and exploit a foe's distraction.
-Once on each of your turns, you can deal an extra 1d6 damage to one creature you hit with an attack if you have advantage on the attack roll.
-The attack must use a finesse or a ranged weapon.
+When you hit with an attack, you can deal an extra 1d6 damage to one creature you hit with an attack if you have advantage on the attack roll.
+The attack must use a finesse or a ranged weapon, and once you have used this feature, you cannot use it again until the start of your next turn.

 You don't need advantage on the attack roll if another enemy of the target is within 5 feet of it, that enemy isn't incapacitated, and you don't have disadvantage on the attack roll.